JohnLaMaster/MRS-Sim/README.md

        sensitivities.
 As more improvements to spectral fitting are discovered, they can be added to the model.
     4. On top of a rich baseline modeling, MM/Lip and residual water will be included.
 Fat/Lip peaks often have a different frequency shift than the water components because they are less sensitive to temperature changes.
        Therefore, different frequency shifts are applied to the two groups.
-MM/Lip signal contributions are included via basis functions from Osprey.
+Separate Gaussian lineshape values are also applied to the MM/Lip signal contributions.
+Originally these signals were included via basis functions from Osprey.
+However, the updated version of MARSS can now simulate them too and this will be integrated soon.
     5. A variety of quantification methods are built-in.
 Modulated basis function coefficients, area integration, peak heights, and ratios wrt a metabolite, or combination of metabolites, of choice are produced automatically.
+       These values are usefull for validating new methodologies, but should not be used in conjunction with in vivo data as explained above.
     6. Template config files can be used to generate spectra that match those in the publication.
 An additional DL template is included and is based on my experience.
 For instance, all (non-creatine) parameters have a 20% chance of being omitted.
 In my work, this has helped DL models better learn the parameter representations by